wikedawsom/Side-Projects/TestingGround/README.md

-# Just for testing anything I come across to see if it's viable to pursue it.
+# Just for testing anything I come across to see if it's a viable idea to pursue.